flytbase/flytdocs/source/docs/FlytConsole/FlytConsole.rst

 Map the RC mode switch to a three way switch channel and manual override to a two way switch channel and set their thresholds.

-.. important:: * Flyt can be used without RC, but we recommend having an emergency RC pilot ready in case something goes wrong.
+.. important:: * FlytOS can be used without RC, but we recommend having an emergency RC pilot ready in case something goes wrong.
-					* You need a minimum six channel radio to use with Flyt.
+					* You need a minimum six channel radio to use with FlytOS.
 					* Four channels for roll, pitch, yaw and throttle.
 					* A three way switch for testing with RC modes.
 					* A two way switch for Manual override.